C++ ramblings

 std::cout << "Hello Nasty";

-• By taking advantage of Using-Declarations, as in
+- By taking advantage of Using-Declarations, as in this declares cout in the current scope as synonym for

 using std::cout;